 Two overall main inquiries were explored when creating this piece.
 Firstly, the constraint rules that govern the local organization of the musical narrative focus mainly on idiomatic sound production types for the violoncello.
-An important motivation for this has to do with exploring ways of overcoming biases in computer-assisted composition that often view qualitative or $weak^2$ musical parameters as secondary to pitch and rhythm3.
-For that, some of the compositional work was concerned with
+An important motivation for this has to do with exploring ways of overcoming biases in computer-assisted composition that often view qualitative or weak musical parameters as secondary to pitch and rhythm.
+For that, some of the compositional work was concerned with investigating

-2 The concept of weak musical parameters is not universally accepted.
+&lt;sup>2 The concept of weak musical parameters is not universally accepted.
 However, the parameters often considered most potent are pitch, rhythm, and dynamics, with articulation sometimes viewed as a more subtle or nuanced aspect of music expression.

-3 Initially, this sentence refers to the dominance of pitch and rhythm as the primary musical compositional domains through the history of Western music.
+&lt;sup>3 Initially, this sentence refers to the dominance of pitch and rhythm as the primary musical compositional domains through the history of Western music.
 This was addressed critically by James Tenney in the early 60s, as he proposed that every musical parameter could hold structural importance within a musical phrase [10].
 However, in computer-assisted composition, I believe that the issue of hierarchical formalizations persists.
-At first glance, an observation of the established theory and practice in the field seems to consider mainly those musical domains directly related to pitch (note, pitch class, frequency, MIDI cents, etc.) and duration (milliseconds, rational values, onsets, etc.) as the only valid for formalizations and compositional operations.
-In this sense, I believe that further compositional research towards formalizations of diverse musical parameters is desired.

-investigating diverse ways of how these can be formalized and operated as a musical search space4.
-Secondly, the implementation of a steered Markovian generation process5, facilitated by the combination of constraint algorithms and Markov chains by using a Markovian transition table as a constraint rule.
+At first glance, an observation of the established theory and practice in the field seems to consider mainly those musical domains directly related to pitch (note, pitch class, frequency, MIDI cents, etc.) and duration (milliseconds, rational values, onsets, etc.) as the only valid for formalizations and compositional diverse ways of how these can be formalized and operated as a musical search space.
+Secondly, the implementation of a steered Markovian generation process, facilitated by the combination of constraint algorithms and Markov chains by using a Markovian transition table as a constraint rule.
 Conventionally, it is accepted that stochastic processes such as Markov chains effectively capture overall musical tendencies (general distribution of events in time, ambit, etc.), at the cost of neglecting the local scope of musical information due to their inherent probabilistic nature.
 On the other hand, constraint algorithms offer a more detailed control through the definition of rules that constrain the local scope (individual notes, rhythmic figures, time position, harmonic intervals, etc.) [25].
 Therefore, it is expected that a combination of these two methods could potentially yield more flexibility for developing sets of rules seeking a compositional balance between these two scopes.